Logo

 Comparison Reports

-These reports allow for comparison of schools and districts across the state, and include interactive reports for selecting the data of interest.
+These reports support comparison of schools and districts across the state and include interactive reports for selecting the data of interest (such as growth, achievement, and school/district characteristics).

 See Comparison Reports